milanvdmaaten/portfolio/content/blog/nlziet2/index.md

       Project completed at Valsplat with my colleague Julian Neef
   - type: textBlock
     title: About
-    body:
-      NLZIET is the Dutch leading streaming service offering live and on-demand TV of the Dutch premium broadcasters.
+    body: NLZIET is the Dutch leading streaming service offering live and on-demand TV of the Dutch premium broadcasters.
+  - type: textBlock
+    title: Challenge
+    body: >-
+      ## From broadcaster centered to content centered

+      NLZIET started back in 2014 as a single access platform to all premium Dutch broadcasters’ streaming services and live television.
+That the service is powered by different broadcasters is directly reflected in the interface.
+Exploring new content means choosing a broadcaster to browse their content.
+This doesn’t really match how users consume television content as their content interests transcend broadcaster boundaries.

+      ## Problem statement

+      How might we transform the platform from a broadcaster centered platform to a content centered platform?
   - type: imagesBlock
     size: medium
     carrousel: false